 ALL children up to the age of sixteen have FREE ADMISSION to the museum when accompanied by an adult

 There is plenty of amusement for children including Pirate Treasure Trails, gallery quiz sheets and jigsaw puzzles, both fun and educational.
 You can also dress up as a pirate and enjoy the hands on archaeology

-A new hands-on experience for children has been introduced recently at Tenby Museum and Art Gallery.
-Featuring various recreated objects including a skull, whale sick, Roman artefacts, reindeer skin, a meteorite, dinosaur skin and a mammoth tusk amongst many others, the experience encourages children and families to become archaeologists and explorers.
+There are two hands-on displays for children and families in the galleries.
+The first, in the prehistory gallery, features various recreated objects including a skull, whale sick, Roman artefacts, reindeer skin, a meteorite, dinosaur skin and a mammoth tusk amongst many others, the experience encourages children and families to become archaeologists and explorers.
 The facility, supported with grant assistance from CyMAL and the Friends of Tenby Museum, was designed and built by Alan Morgan of Riveting Designs.

 The museum also runs a CBBC Relic Trail (As seen on television).

 The museum also offers storytelling sessions, both for schools and groups (schedule to be arranged – call the museum for details), available in both English and Welsh.
 There are also special events such as handling sessions as part of National Archaeology Day and events as part of the Big Draw as well as Christmas events for schools and art shows for educational establishments.

 The museum follows the Kids in Museum manifesto and prides itself on being Family Friendly.
 We have recently (2014) been long-listed on the Daily Telegraph Family Friendly Museums Award, one of twenty museums out of 800 nominees, and one of only three in Wales.

 Visit the Kids in Museums web site.

 For further information on these and other events please see the local press or bookmark this website (including the News page) to keep up to date with goings-on.

 If you would like to arrange a school visit or have a homework project that you think we can help you with do not hesitate to contact us.